 Aquaculture in the United States

 A compelling case can be made for growing more seafood in the United States.
-The United States is a major consumer of aquaculture products—we import 90 percent of our seafood, half of which is from aquaculture.
+The United States is a major consumer of aquaculture products—we import between 70 and 85 percent of our seafood, half of which is from aquaculture.
 Yet we are a minor producer—only 5 percent of our seafood supply is from domestic freshwater and marine aquaculture.
-Because the United States has imported an increasing percentage of our seafood at higher prices, the U.S. seafood trade deficit has grown to more than $12 billion annually.
+Because the United States has imported an increasing percentage of our seafood at higher prices, the U.S. seafood trade deficit has grown to more than $16.9 billion annually.

 Commercial marine aquaculture, or seafood farming, in the United States consists of a vibrant community of producers that contribute to the seafood supply, complement wild fisheries, and support jobs and other economic activity in our coastal communities and working waterfronts.
-The $1 billion value of total U.S. freshwater and marine aquaculture production pales in comparison to global aquaculture production of $100 billion.
-Although U.S. marine aquaculture is small, it is growing at 8 percent per year and is poised for additional growth as oyster farming in particular continues to expand.
+The $1.5 billion value of total U.S. freshwater and marine aquaculture production pales in comparison to global aquaculture production of $263.6 billion.

 What Do We Produce?